I Got You (TV series)

-I Got You is a Philippine romantic comedy series broadcast on TV5.
+I Got You is a Philippine romantic comedy television series broadcast by TV5.
 Directed by Dan Villegas, it stars Beauty Gonzalez, RK Bagatsing, and Jane Oineza.
-It premiered on October 18, 2020, on the network's Sunday afternoon block and aired every Sunday until January 10, 2021.
+It aired on the network's Sunday afternoon block from October 18, 2020 to January 10, 2021.
 In June 2021, the show became available on Brightlight Productions programming affiliate ABS-CBN's streaming platform iWantTFC and worldwide via The Filipino Channel.

 On January 17, 2021, the same day Sunday Noontime Live! and Sunday 'Kada aired their final episodes, I Got You aired a replay of its final episode.
 In June 2021, the show became available on Brightlight Productions programming affiliate ABS-CBN's streaming platform iWantTFC and worldwide via The Filipino Channel.

 Premise

 Del Ruiz (Beauty Gonzalez) is a successful therapist who has a vast experience in the field of psychology, having worked both at home and abroad.
 However, her own life is full of obstacles and heartaches that she must try to navigate, including motherhood.
 An old flame in the form of Louie (RK Bagatsing), a former soldier with PTSD resurfaces after a long time away, who just happens to be the secret lover in the life of social media influencer Rissa, Del's new client.
 Temptation and sorrow of the past come to battle with Del's heart and soul, as she tries to comprehend her true feelings and character.